sixolet/phonotype/README.md

 1. Signal to scale
 2. New min.
 Must be constant.
 3. New max.
 Must be constant.

+`UNI` - 1 - Unipolar

+Scale 0 to 1.

+1. Signal to scale